-All Foundation & KS1 children will be encouraged when appropriate to take home a reading book from the ORT reading scheme.
-School provides a free plastic reading bag for all children but parents are encouraged to purchase a stronger reading bag to help protect books on their travels and which serves as a communication tool between home and school.
+All Foundation & KS1 children will take home a reading book from the Floppy Phonics scheme.
+School provides a free plastic reading bag for all children.
 Parents are encouraged to listen to their children read.

 Developing parental partnerships and home-school dialogues with ALL parents is essential so that information flows in both directions in order to most effectively support the children.